orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 What type of information is stored on player?
 Things like: Preferences, interested in these fields, these types of knowledge trees already unlocked (can autogenerate these to some extent?).

+Other IDE functionality:
+- A generating file with some syntax of some alternate language with intermediate code snippets which aren't interfering with the syntax.

 ---

 A stack is an arbitrary graph of some type, so say a stack of keys/credentials